 My work focuses on the ways that power and inequality shape biology in both ancient and contemporary societies.
 Merging genetics, epigenetics, ancient DNA, queer and feminist science studies, and indigenous feminisms, I study how the political becomes biological, and how the biological becomes political.
 Currently, my work falls into four major areas of research, outlined below.

-Ancient Urbanism and Sociopolitical Transformation
+Ancient Urbanism and Sociopolitical Change

 The rise and decline of urban societies can dramatically impact human biology through processes such as migration, the emergence of social inequalities, and shifts in diet and exposure to trauma.
 I am interested in how the emergence and deterioration of large urban centers can influence human genetic and epigenetic diversity across class, gender, ethnic, and geopolitical lines.